paulvha/scd30/README.md

 Modified by Paulvha version October 2020
   * Update in readmeasurement to translate byte to float.
 It did not work on Arduino.
 Tested on Uno, Artemis Apollo3, ESP32
+  * added example4 to manual input temperature offset and see impact.

 ============= ORIGINAL INFORMATION FROM SPARKFUN ===========================